-STATE OF NEW YORK)) ss.: COUNTY OF NEW YORK)
+STATE OF NEW YORK)

+COUNTY OF NEW YORK)

-On this 11th day of March, 1991, before me personally came DANIEL T. SCANNELL, , known to me and known by me to be Asing Charman of Metropolitan Transportation Authority and The Long Island Rail Road Company, and he acknowledged to me that he had executed the above instrument for the purposes therein stated.
+On this // the day of March, 1991, before me personally , known to me and known by came DANIEL T. SCANNELL of Metropolitan Transportation Authority and The Long Island Rail Road Company, and he acknowledged to me that he had executed the above instrument for the purposes therein stated.